minduran/PubSub-open62541/README.md

       - enabling/disabling publishing
       - updating interval of publishing
     - Adding/Removing DataSets to WriterGroups
-      - a DataSet can emulate a String by holding a set of Fields of Type Byte.
+      - a DataSet can emulate a String by holding a set of Fields of type Byte.
 Each field represents a character.
     - Adding/Removing DataFields to DataSets
       - one Field can hold Data of either type Byte, SByte, Float, Double, Int16, Int32, Int64, UInt16, UInt32, UInt64 or DateTime
       - setting value of Data